eosswedenorg/thalos-docs/docs/installation/index.md

 # Installation

-There are several ways to install thalos, via package manager, downloading a pre-built binary or building directly from source.
+There are several ways to install Thalos: package manager, pre-built binaries, or building from source.

 ## Package Managers